DimitarIvVelikov/AngularProject/Project/README.md

 The project is nowhere near being complete but it is finalized for the exam to a point where it can be graded.

+The following will present the libraries that are used to create this project.

+# FrontEnd

+- Angular
+- TypeScript
+- RxJS
+- Font Google Api

+# Backend

+- NodeJS
+- Express
+- CookieParser
+- Mongoose
+- MongoDB
+- cors
+- JWT token
+- Bcrypt

 # Project

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.12.